 BU-XTNC Fellowship Applications

-Next application deadline will be in May 2014, for fellowship support beginning September 2014.
-Applicants will be notified in June 2014.
+Next application deadline will be May 30 2014, for fellowship support beginning September 2014.
+Applicants will be notified by June 14, 2014.

 Boston University’s Cross-Disciplinary Training in Nanotechnology for Cancer (XTNC) provides stipends and interdisciplinary training to graduate students and postdocs whose interdisciplinary research uses nanotechnology to understand the properties of cancer cells and to discover and develop research tools, diagnostic tools, and therapeutic agents that will reduce suffering and death due to cancer.

 Most applicants for graduate student fellowships (5 positions) will have successfully completed one or two years of graduate study in Physics, Chemistry, Biology, Engineering, Graduate Medical Sciences, MD-PhD, or a closely related graduate program (typically Mathematics and Statistics, Computer Sciences, Electrical and Computer Engineering or Mechanical Engineering, and the MED campus programs).
 They will have identified a research project, possibly leading to a dissertation, that integrates their primary physical/engineering discipline with biomedical research or vice versa.
 They will name co-advisors, one from cancer biology or clinical research on the Medical Campus and one from a physical sciences or engineering discipline on the Charles River Campus.
 Fellowship support is for one year, renewable for a second year based on exceptional progress.
 Tuition (4 credits per semester), fees and health insurance will be paid in addition to the stipend.